galasa-dev/galasa.dev/src/markdown-pages/docs/first-steps/setting-up-galasa-project-eclipse.md

 ---
 path: "/docs/running-simbank-tests/setting-up-galasa-project-eclipse"
-title: "Creating a Galasa project using Eclipse"
+title: "Creating a project using Eclipse"
 ---

-Galasa SimBank comes with a selection of [supplied Galasa SimBank tests](../running-simbank-tests.md) which become available to run when you set up a Galasa example project within Eclipse.
+Galasa SimBank comes with a selection of [supplied Galasa SimBank tests](../running-simbank-tests) which become available to run when you set up a Galasa example project within Eclipse.
 You can set up a project by using either [Maven](#maven) or [Gradle](#gradle), unless you are using the zipped distribution of Galasa, in which case you must use Gradle.

 If you are using the Galasa plug-in from the external update site and are using Maven, follow the instructions in the [_Creating an example Galasa project using Maven_](#headmaven) section.